nholthaus/units/docs/explain/affine-temperature.md

 ## An absolute conversion includes the offset

 When you convert an *absolute* temperature, the datum offset participates.
-The library's `convert` function detects a non-zero translation and adds it after applying the ratio (`core.h:2096`–`2101`).
+The library's `convert` function detects a non-zero translation and adds it after applying the ratio (the translation branches of `convert` in `include/units/core.h`).
 The numbers below are the real output of the program (compile and run to confirm):

 ```cpp